 For many travelers, the world is a magnificent place full of wonder at every turn.
 With every adventure to international cities, we learn something new about ourselves, the human condition, and how we see ourselves through the lens of other cultures.
 However, for all of the great places we experience, there are also many very dangerous destinations that may not welcome foreign travelers.

+The dangers go beyond petty taxi cab scams and pickpocket theft.
 In some international cities, armed gangs are much more brazen in their attacks, specifically targeting western travelers.
 As a result, tourists and business travelers may be assaulted, attacked, and injured in the name of terrorism, robbery, or other motives.

 Some locations are more dangerous than others - especially for travelers who like to go alone.
 Those who are planning a solo trip to these five cities should consider their plans carefully, or purchase a strong travel insurance policy.